tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/server_api/v3/v2/rest_intl.md

 **Request parameters:**

-In addition to the <a href="#通用基础参数">general basic parameters</a>, the following specific parameters can be included:
+In addition to the <a href="#General Basic Parameters">general basic parameters</a>, the following specific parameters can be included:

 | Parameter name | Type | Required | Default value | Description |
 | ------ | :--- | ---- | :----- | ----------------------------- |